-Teaching nutrition to preschoolers plays a very important role in the development of lifelong eating habits.
+Teaching nutrition to young children plays a very important role in the development of lifelong eating habits.
 Early childhood educators are essential in this process.
-This course will provide early childhood educators with evidence based nutrition messages and learning objectives that are successful in increasing the knowledge base and understanding of nutrition concepts among preschool aged children.
+This course will provide early childhood educators with evidence based nutrition messages and learning objectives that are successful in increasing the knowledge base and understanding of nutrition concepts among young children.

 Incorporating these concepts also help to increase exposure to healthy foods, resulting in a potential increase in willingness to try new foods and decrease food neophobia.
 This helps to reduce mealtime struggles in the cafeteria.
 In addition, this training takes theory and turns it into practical application by providing classroom activity examples and suggestions on how to incorporate nutrition education informally through everyday activities.

 Successful participants of this course will be able to:

 - State the importance of nutrition education in early childcare.

 - Explain differences between informative, social norm, and health based messages, and state how and why they are used.